-Our grant making efforts focus on a few key priorities:
+Our grantmaking dollars focus on a few key priorities:

 - Elevating promising new models of donor support that influence donors and dollars toward equity, effectiveness, and systems change;

-- Funding research that fills gaps in our understanding of the landscape of donor support and of donors and donor behavior, and advances more just outcomes from giving.
+- Funding research that fills gaps in our understanding of the landscape of donors, donor support, donor behavior, and advances more just outcomes from giving;

-- Boosting innovations that meet donor needs in new ways.
+- Boosting innovations that support donors to meet community priorities in new ways.